nnellans/terraform-guide/README.md

 # Output Variables

-- These are used when you want to output values in one terraform configuration, and consume them from a separate terraform configuration.
+- These are used when you want to output a value or values from one Terraform Root Module, and consume the values in a separate Terraform Root Module.

 ### Defining Output Variables
 - Remember, this is typically done in a `outputs.tf` file